Razor5573/OOP_TRITSET/lib/googletest-main/googletest-main/docs/advanced.md

 googletest creates a new test fixture object for each test in order to make tests independent and easier to debug.
-However, sometimes tests use resources that are expensive to set up, making the one-copy-per-test model prohibitively expensive.
+However, sometimes tests use resources that are expensive to set_ up, making the one-copy-per-test model prohibitively expensive.

 If the tests don't change the resource, there's no harm in their sharing a single resource copy.
-So, in addition to per-test set-up/tear-down, googletest also supports per-test-suite set-up/tear-down.
+So, in addition to per-test set_-up/tear-down, googletest also supports per-test-suite set_-up/tear-down.
 To use it:

 1. In your test fixture class (say `FooTest` ), declare as `static` some member variables to hold the shared resources.